-The acetyl coenzyme-A enters the Kreb’s cycle and oxidizes to carbon dioxide, protons and electrons by the combination of different enzymes.
-To know more about glycolysis and the Krebs cycle, one can look out the article difference between glycolysis and Krebs cycle.
+The acetyl coenzyme-A enters the Kreb’s cycle and oxidizes to carbon dioxide, protons and electrons through the combination of different enzymes.
+To know more about glycolysis and the Krebs cycle, one can look at the article difference between glycolysis and Krebs cycle.

-Then, the protons and electrons released during the Krebs cycle participate in the electron transport system, where the oxygen accepts an electron and combine with a proton to release a water molecule.
+Then, the protons and electrons released during the Krebs cycle participate in the electron transport system.
+The oxygen accepts an electron and combines with a proton to release a water molecule.
 38 ATP molecules are produced per glucose molecule after the completion of cellular respiration.